FollowTheProcess/cookie_pypackage/{{cookiecutter.project_slug}}/docs/contributing.md

 nox
 ```

 Nox will run a bunch of tests against different python versions (some of these will be skipped if you don't have a particular interpreter, don't worry this is normal!
 These will all be run automatically by Travis later).
-It will also format your code using black and run some linting.
+It will also format your code using black, run some linting, and check the docs build.

 6) If the tests pass and you're happy, commit your changes and push your branch to GitHub: